 Formaldehyde is the simplest aldehyde whereas acetone is the smallest ketone.
 There are a number of aldehydes and ketones which find application due to their chemical properties.
-Some uses of Aldehydes and Ketones are discussed in the points below.
+A few uses of Aldehydes and Ketones are listed below.

 - Formaldehyde is a gas.
 With 40% solution in water, it forms Formalin which is used in preserving biological specimens.

 - Formaldehyde is used in embalming, tanning, preparing glues and polymeric products, as germicides, insecticides, and fungicides for plants.
 It is also used in drug testing and photography.